AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Events.md

 ## Overview

-This section explains how handling AnyChart [Event Listeners](../../Common_Settings/Event_Listeners) helps to embed event markers into your application.
+This section explains how handling AnyChart [Events](../../Common_Settings/Event_Listeners) helps to embed event markers into your application.

 ## Events